Skip to content

 import { $ } from 'fluth'

-// Create an object stream
+// Create object stream

-const user$ = $({ name: 'Tom', age: 25, address: { city: 'Beijing' } })
+const user$ = $({ name: 'John', age: 25, address: { city: 'Beijing' } })

 // Subscribe to user info changes